annurdien/portofolio/README.md

 SUPABASE_SERVICE_ROLE_KEY=...
 ```

-The service role key is used only in server-side scripts (like the seeding utility).
+The service role key stays on the server and is required for admin-only actions (like image uploads and seeding).
 Do not expose it to the client.

 ### Useful Scripts